 Overall, your daily budget should range from $30-$150 US dollars.
 Backpackers can survive off of as little as $30 US dollars per day, while most people would prefer to spend $100-$150 US dollars for a nice trip.
 Luxury budgets would easily have you spending hundreds or thousands of dollars per day.

 How to Get Around

 While they’re more expensive than other modes of travel, it can take too long by other transportation methods to travel from destination to destination.
-Most domestic flights will cost $100-$200 US dollars, but when times are busy it can cost up to $300 US dollars.
+Most domestic flights will cost $100-$200 US dollars; however, when times are busy, it can cost up to $300 US dollars.

-Car rentals can be an option, but most people choose to skip a rental because of the large distances between city destinations.
-Plus, in the city it can be more frustrating to have to drive and park a car than simply take the metro.
+Car rentals can be an option, though most people choose to skip a rental because of the large distances between city destinations.
+Plus, in the city, it can be more frustrating to have to drive and park a car than simply take the metro.

-Finally, walking is a great way to see the streets in action and in many places, it is safe to walk around.
-But you should always keep your belongings close, be aware of your surroundings, and don’t walk alone at night.
+Finally, walking is a great way to see the streets in action, and in many places, it is safe to walk around.
+You should always keep your belongings close, be aware of your surroundings, and don’t walk alone at night.

 Surrounded by stunning limestone formations, Guilin is often regarded to be one of the most beautiful places to visit.
 The Li River is a major hit amongst tourists who are eager to take a stroll along the bank or hop on a boat for a leisurely cruise.